-6.4.
+6.3.
 The Open Mapping Theorem

-A question one can ask of any concrete category is whether bijective morphisms are necessarily isomorphisms.
+A question one can (and should) ask of any concrete category is whether every bijective morphism is necessarily an isomorphism.
 In some categories the answer is trivially yes (for example, in VEC).
 In other categories the answer is trivially no (in TOP, for example, consider the identity map from the reals with the discrete topology to the reals with their usual topology).
-Frequently in categories which arise in the study of analysis, where, typically, algebra is tugging enthusiastically in one direction while topology is pulling vigorously in the opposite direction, the question can often be quite fascinating-and the answer definitely nontrivial.
-In the category \mathbf{BAN}{∞} of Banach spaces and continuous linear maps, the question turns out to be intriguingly deep.
-The answer, which is affirmative, is given by the celebrated open mapping theorem.
-Notice as you work through the proof that completeness of both domain and codomain of the relevant map is essential-and for quite different reasons.
+Frequently in categories which arise in studying analysis, algebra is tugging enthusiastically in one direction while topology is vigorously resisting, pulling in the other.
+Here the question can become quite fascinating-and the answer definitely nontrivial.
+In the category BAN $\infty$ of Banach spaces and continuous linear maps, the question turns out to be intriguingly deep.
+In this case algebra prevails; the answer is affirmative.
+It turns out to be a direct consequence of the celebrated open mapping theorem.
+Notice as you work through the following proof of this result that for the map in question completeness of domain and completeness of codomain are both essential-and for quite different reasons.

-6.4.1.
+6.3.1.
 Definition.
-A mapping $f: X \to Y$ between topological spaces is OPEN if it takes open sets to open sets; that is, if $f^{\rightarrow}(U)$ is open in Y whenever U is open in X.
+A mapping $f: X \to Y$ between topological spaces is OPEN if it takes open sets to open sets; that is, f is an open mapping provided that $f^{\to}(U)$ is open in Y whenever U is open in X.

-There is one technical detail that makes the proof of the open mapping theorem a bit tricky.
-Suppose that T is a continuous linear map from a Banach space B into a normed linear space V. Let R be the image under T of an open ball around the origin in B. It must be verified that if the closure of R contains an open ball about the origin in V, then R itself contains the same ball.
-Let's separate this out as a separate result.
+The open mapping theorem says that continuous linear surjections between Banach spaces are always open mappings.
+There is one technical detail that makes the proof of this result a bit tricky.
+Suppose that T is a continuous linear map from a Banach space B into a normed linear space Vand R is the image under T of an open ball around the origin in B. We will need to know that if the closure of R contains some open ball about the origin in V, then R itself contains the same ball.
+It will be convenient to isolate this crucial bit of information in the next proposition.